06 Jul The Facts About Owner Financing

 We love structuring owner financing deals whenever possible because of the massive profit potential.
-When you’re making principal only payments with a free and clear house, the numbers climb quickly — and, as a result, we often get a lot of questions about how these deals work and how we acquire them.
+When you're making principal-only payments with a free and clear house, the numbers climb quickly.
+As a result, we often get a lot of questions about how these deals work and how we acquire them.

 So, in this post, we're going to cover some of our most frequently asked questions and provide you with a simple formula that will all but guarantee your next owner financing deal comes in over six figures.

 If you're looking for an in-depth explanation of how these deals work, that's another article entirely.
 You can check out previous articles on this column or our YouTube channel where we go through literally hundreds of deals, including all the nuances that arise with them.

 Questions We Frequently Hear Regarding Owner Financing

 1. How do you convince a seller to enter into an owner financing deal?

 First of all, there's no “convincing” to do here.
 We don't convince anyone to do anything — regardless of what type of deal we're structuring.
 There are many reasons why sellers are interested in owner financing deals (as opposed to a traditional sale.
 Chief among them is the profit potential.

 With owner financing, we can maximize the sale price of someone's home.
 For example, if you have a house that is currently on the market for $200,000, we could increase that price to $210,000 or more if you're willing to go four to seven years out.
 If you don't need the money right away, it's a no-brainer.